Tyrn/wei/the-insider-en.typ

 with shit?"

      "What am I saying?"  a thought passed in Bemish's  mind.
-"I am sitting with a woman that I would  give  all of  Assalah away for  - ok, not all  of Assalah  but  at least thirty percent  of it - and I am talking to her about god knows what and she considers me to be a greedy and cowardly Earthman."
+"I am sitting with a woman that I would  give  all of  Assalah away for---ok, not all  of Assalah  but  at least thirty percent  of it---and I am talking to her about god knows what and she considers me to be a greedy and cowardly Earthman."

      "He is not fully satisfied with you," Idari said.